kfox1111/charts/stable/kubernetes-dashboard/MiniKubeOIDC.md

 # Minikube + OIDC Dashboard

-This document describes how to launch a test Kubernetes system that has the dashboard secured by OIDC via DEX.
+This document describes how to launch a test Kubernetes system that has the dashboard and cli secured by OIDC via DEX.

 # Install dependencies